All Episodes

 Obama and his speech, his appearance today at a concrete company.

-I don't think it's an accident that our little man child president goes out to a place that has something solid in it, because his administration doesn't.
+I don't think it's an accident that our little man-child president goes out to a place that has something solid in it because his administration doesn't.

 So you go to a concrete place to talk about the jobs numbers that came out, but he was lifeless.

-There was no enthusiasm, there was no passion.
+There was no passion.

-The only time he really got passionate in his uh remarks today was when he started bashing Republicans near the end of it.
+The only time he really got passionate in his remarks today was when he started bashing Republicans near the end of it.

 And the audience, did you hear this about Bite Me?

-They weren't laughing at his gaffs, uh, they weren't reacting to any of his jokes.
+They weren't reacting to any of his jokes.

-So he said, You're the dullest audience I've ever had.
+So he said, you're the dullest audience I've ever had.

-Uh Obama today did not have an actively involved audience either.
+Obama today did not have an actively involved audience either.

 We have two sound bites.